 There is no way to divorce trends in higher education from those of the general economy.
 The Federal Funds Rate, which indirectly dictates the interest rates at which banks lend to their customers, has followed an inverse relation relative to tuition prices since the 1980’s- as the federal rate has gone down, tuition has gone up.

 Though a causal effect is difficult to prove, the relationship makes sense.
-As credit becomes cheaper, banks are able to loan out larger sums at lower rates.
+As credit becomes cheaper, banks can loan out larger sums at lower rates.
 This has given students, who tend to have low credit scores, access to larger amounts of immediate cash, especially if they have a cosigner.
 Given the greater access to funds, schools raise tuition on their students because they can now “afford it”.

-Similarly, the relationship between direct federal loans and grants, and tuition prices, follows that same logic.
+Similarly, the relationship between direct federal loans and grants, and tuition prices, follow that same logic.
 Known as the “Bennett Hypothesis”, after Ronald Reagan’s secretary of education, William Bennett, the hypothesis holds that the more government loans and grants are given to individual students, the more tuition will rise.

 A 2015 study by the New York Federal Reserve seems to support that claim.
 It found that “tuition effects of changes in… [the maximum aid students can receive from a given government program] are about 60 cents on the dollar for subsidized loans and 15 cents on the dollar for unsubsidized loans”.